alanng10/class-lang/Docue/Article/Word/a.md

 Word "all" has meaning that is anything included.

-Word "ideal" has meaning that is perfect.
+Word "ideal" has meaning that is most perfect.

 Word "source" has meaning that is make dependency.